Importance of Cat and Dog Vaccinations in Charleston, SC

 - Rabies we boost yearly.

-Core vaccines for dogs include:
+Core dog vaccines include:

 - Canine DHLPP protects against distemper, hepatitis, leptospirosis, parainfluenza, and parvovirus.
 We boost it in puppies and then every 3 years in adults.